elixir-lang/elixir/lib/elixir/pages/anti-patterns/process-anti-patterns.md

 ## Unsupervised processes

+#### Problem

-**Problem:** In Elixir, creating a process outside a supervision tree is not an anti-pattern in itself.
+In Elixir, creating a process outside a supervision tree is not an anti-pattern in itself.
 However, when you spawn many long-running processes outside of supervision trees, this can make visibility and monitoring of these processes difficult, preventing developers from fully controlling their applications.

+#### Example

-**Example:** The following code example seeks to illustrate a library responsible for maintaining a numerical `Counter` through a `GenServer` process *outside a supervision tree*.
+The following code example seeks to illustrate a library responsible for maintaining a numerical `Counter` through a `GenServer` process *outside a supervision tree*.
 Multiple counters can be created simultaneously by a client (one process for each counter), making these *unsupervised* processes difficult to manage.
 This can cause problems with the initialization, restart, and shutdown of a system.

 ```elixir
 defmodule Counter do